How to Prevent a Drug Relapse

 If you or a loved one has recently completed a rehab treatment, it’s important to take the proper precautions of preventing a drug relapse.
 Find out more here.

-According to recent statistics, roughly 1/3 of addicts who enter a treatment center will fall victim to an alcohol or drug relapse within 1 year.
+According to recent statistics, roughly 1/3 of addicts who enter a treatment center, including outpatient drug rehab, will fall victim to an alcohol or drug relapse within 1 year.

 Unfortunately, another recent study proved that deaths from a drug overdose are on the rise – in every state in America.
 This means that a drug relapse can have deadly consequences.